achildress83/car_pricer/README.md

 - **rag_agent.py:** fetches top_k similar cars from ChromaDB, adds them to the context for the LLM to use to price the new car description.
 - **tfidf_rf_regressor.py:** TF-IDF Random Forest Regressor model that creates weights and embedding artifacts used by rf_agent.
 - **rf_agent.py:** calls random forest model to price the new car description.
-- **ensemble_agent.py:** uses linear regression (features are predicted prices, target is actual price) to weight the contribution of all three models' to the ensemble
+- **ensemble_agent.py:** uses linear regression (features are predicted prices, target is actual price) to weight the contribution of all three models to the ensemble
 ### Agent Framework
 - **agent.py:** Superclass for all agents used for color coded logging
 - **memory.json:** memory bank of seen deals